 Can a payday lender garnish my wages?

-Your wages usually can be garnished only as the result of a court order.
+Answer: Usually a payday lender can garnish your wages only as the result of a court order.

 If you don’t repay your loan, the payday lender or a debt collector generally can sue you to collect.
 If they win, or if you do not dispute the lawsuit or claim, the court will enter a judgment against you.
 The judgment states the amount of money you owe, and allows the lender or collector to get a garnishment order against you.